-- 1. posting slurs or rumors or other disparaging remarks about a student or school staff member on a website or on weblog; - 2. sending e-mail or instant messages that are mean or threatening; - 3. using a camera phone to take and send embarrassing and/or sexually explicit photographs/recordings of students or school staff; - 4. posting misleading or fake photographs of students or schools staff members on websites.
+- 1. posting slurs or rumors or other disparaging remarks about a student or school staff member on a web site or on weblog; - 2. sending e-mail or instant messages that are mean or threatening, or so numerous as to drive up the victim's cell phone bill; - 3. using a camera phone to take and send embarrassing and/or sexually explicit photographs/recordings of students or school staff; - 4. posting misleading or fake photographs of students or school staff members on web sites.